Greece Moments Greece Moments

 The collapsed crater of the Mosychlos volcano

-Today, the entrance to the tunnel is buried and the surrounding area is overgrown with grasses.
-According to locals, there is a lack of financial resources to locate the exact location of the find and to make the valuable healing earth usable again.
-It’s hard to believe that you former miracle cure is hardly paid attention to in this day and age.
+Today, the entrance to the tunnel is buried, and the surrounding area is overgrown with grass.
+According to locals, there is a lack of financial resources to locate the exact site and make the valuable healing clay usable again.
+It’s hard to believe that a former miracle cure is barely given any attention in modern times.

 terra lemnia limnos heilerde